 Now let’s discuss each phase of the trial with some suitable trial designs.

-Phase 0 trials
+Phase 0 trials and clinical trial designs

 Phase 0 is a designation for optional exploratory trials to conduct in accordance with the United States Food and Drug Administration’s (USFDA).